HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 ### A bit of history

 The Recommender systems field is more than 20 years old.
-The first system relying on this technology has been built by Xerox in 1992 [\[1\]](#ref-1).
+The first system relying on this technology was built by Xerox in 1992 [\[1\]](#ref-1).
 Few years later the GroupLens research team at University of Minnesota built the first article recommendation system [\[2\]](#ref-2) and the first movie recommender system [\[3\]](#ref-3).
 But it's starting from the early 2000 that the technology is actively used in several commercial websites, like Amazon and Netflix.
 Today the ACM conference on Recommender Systems [\[4\]](#ref-4) is held yearly and the interest from the community is constantly increasing.

 ### The theory